 I stand beside the table for a few seconds.
 My presence is not acknowledged although she feels a little guilt which is evidenced through a slight shifting in her seat.
 I ask if I can sit down.
 Without lifting her face from her important work, she nods, and instinctively moves her handbag just a little closer to her side.

 I sit at the opposite side of the table, perching myself right on the corner.
 I take out my laptop and start to work.
 She shifts uncomfortably for a couple of minutes in a routine that would be funny if it was so intended.
 She forgets how to read.
 She remembers again.
 She rearranges her binders.
 The wall suddenly becomes inexplicably fascinating.
 She then finds something very interesting in the binder at the furthest side of the table.

 Suddenly she has to go.
 She abruptly and ungracefully packs up her binders, feigns a look at her watch (too late).
-For a few awkward and impressive seconds she is actually moving away from the table and packing her bag simultaneously.
+For a few awkward and impressive seconds she is simultaneously moving away from the table while dumping its contents into her bag.
 She escapes from the foreigner’s ambit unharmed.

 Japan is a homogenous nation.
 There is no distinction between Japanese ethnicity and Japanese nationality.
 98.5% of the population are Japanese.
 Of the remaining 1.5%, most are from Japan’s Asian neighbours like China and Korea.
 This means that if you are in Japan, and you are anything other than Asian, you are part of a very small visible minority.

 Sometimes it is nice to be able to clear an entire area of all signs of human life simply by showing up.
 I’m sure that in an emergency situation it could save my life!
 But sometimes it wears a bit.